Unleavened bread feast

 What are we filling ourselves with?

-There are many things that can contaminate, or in yeast language, a little yeast quickly spreads to the whole dough, what do we listen to, be role models, what do we follow, watch on TV, which people influence us, it is all this plus many other things that quickly spread ideas and transform us.
+There are many things that can contaminate, or in yeast language, a little yeast quickly spreads to the whole dough, what do we listen to, who are our role models, what do we follow, watch on TV, which people influence us, it is all this plus many other things that quickly spread ideas and transform us.
 It is always healthy to take a check on these things.
 Ask God for advice, His Holy Spirit will guide you.

 Paul describes it: 1 Corinthians 5:7-8